hashicorp/terraform-provider-google/website/docs/r/compute_region_health_check.html.markdown

     - Empty serviceName means the overall status of all services at the backend.
     - Non-empty serviceName means the health of that gRPC service, as defined by the owner of the service.
   The grpcServiceName can only be ASCII.

+The `log_config` block supports:

+* `enable` -
+  (Optional)
+  Indicates whether or not to export logs.
+This is false by default, which means no health check logging will be done.

 ## Attributes Reference